ianfoster/safedata/README.md

 #  Class organization

 The class is held Tue/Thu 9:00-10:20am in Ryerson 277.
 It runs from March 28 to June 1.
-The instructor is Ian Foster.
+The instructor is Ian Foster <foster@uchicago.edu>, whose office is in Searle 222.

 Date | Content
 ------- | -------------